-Some of my favorites are: Wreck This Journal, What to Drink with What You Eat, Digging Up Mother, Drinking at the Movies, and Let’s Pretend This Never Happened.
+Some of my favorites are: Wreck This Journal, Steak and Cake, Digging Up Mother, Drinking at the Movies, and Paper: Paging through History.

 I’m looking for fresh concepts that excite me before I even start reading and tension-filled prose that won’t let me stop.
 Plot is very important, as is an authentic voice that makes me believe your protagonist is a real person.
-I am not a big fan of paranormal or SF/F, so please, no vampires, zombies, werewolves, angels, chupacabras, etc. Novels must be completed, polished and between 55,000 and 100,000 words long.
+Novels must be completed, polished and between 55,000 and 100,000 words long.
 For all text-based works, please paste in the first chapter below your query.
 For graphic novels, please attach a 10-page sequential PDF excerpt of the finished artwork, not to exceed 50 MB.
 The genres I consider include the following:

 • High-Concept Suspense